A permit is required to undertake a 'house to house' collection, under the House to House Collections Act 1939.

 You can now apply online using the following link:

-The authority requires a minimum of 14 days notice prior to the requested collection date.
+The authority requires a minimum of 1 month's notice prior to the requested collection date.

 The outcome of your application will be determined within 14 days.